Migrate to Azure file shares

 This section describes tools that help you plan and run migrations.

-RoboCopy is one of the tools most applicable to file migrations.
-It comes as part of Windows.
+Included in Windows, RoboCopy is one of the tools most applicable to SMB file migrations.
 The main RoboCopy documentation is a helpful resource for this tool's many options.

 TreeSize from JAM Software GmbH